CheetahO/cheetaho-wp-image-optimizer/readme.txt

 From cheetago panel, right [here](http://app.cheetaho.com/admin/api-credentials).

+= I can not optimize image.
+Got error "Requested file size too large".
+How fix this? = CheetahO lets to optimize image up to 4 MB with free subscription plan.
+If you would like to optimize bigger files, you will need to take other plans from [here](http://app.cheetaho.com/admin/billing/plans)

 == Changelog ==
+= 1.2 =
+* Image optimization statistics block.
+* Change settings page interface and add support block.
+* Add setting to choose which image size you would like to optimize.

 = 1.1 =
 * Add redirect to settings page after plugin activation.